tienvsfu/3d-chairs/readme.txt

 464 project:
-1) parse: convert segments to parts --> done
+1) parse: convert segments to parts
-2) mix: select parts randomly to form a chair --> done
+2) mix: generate chair
-3) match: apply deformation and fix connection --> done
+3) match: apply deformation and fix connections
-4) score: calculate score for new chair --> wip (thu dinh)
+4) score: calculate score

 run:
-* put the segmented chair in "data/in"
+* place inputs in "data/in"
+* modify c1 and c2 in "m.py" to match input ids
-* enter python3 m.py
+* enter in terminal: python3 m.py

 require:
 * anaconda (for trimesh)